 What is Umami?

-"Umami" is a Japanese word that can be translated to mean “pleasant savory taste”, but in culinary circles the term is more commonly used to describe a taste sensation that feels satisfying, savory, and meaty.
+Translated, "Umami" is a Japanese word that can mean “pleasant savory taste”.
+Umami in culinary circles describes a taste sensation that feels satisfying, savory, and meaty.

 In other words, umami is the sensation that makes food satisfying and tasty.